The Key(s) to Great Sex After Baby — Vagina Coach blog banner

 You've heard me say it before and I'll say it again — every woman, especially every woman who has had children, should see a pelvic floor physiotherapist.

-She will also tell you that sex is good for you and your pelvic floor – sexercise, especially with orgasm, is a great pelvic floor workout!
+She will also tell you that sex is good for you, and that your pelvic floor – sexercise, especially with orgasm, is a great pelvic floor workout!

 Before baby, you may have loved being on top, but maybe that position leaves you feeling vulnerable now, or maybe it just doesn't feel like it used to.